Sri Lankan Forest Tradition: Matara Sri Nanarama Maha Thera

-Matara Sri Nanarama Mahathera who is considered to be the father of the Sri Lankan modern forest meditation tradition, was a researcher of old Sri Lankan vipassana meditation methods and have been influenced by Burmese Mahasi Vipassana Method.
-Nauyane Ariyadhamma Maha Thera, Hikkaduve Dhammasila Mahathera, Migoda Sanghsobhana Maha Thera and Greek Nyanadassana Maha Thera are several of his close students.
+Matara Sri Nanarama Mahathera, who is considered to be the father of the Sri Lankan modern forest meditation tradition, was a researcher of old Sri Lankan vipassana meditation methods and has been influenced by Burmese Mahasi Vipassana Method.
+Nauyane Ariyadhamma Maha Thera, Hikkaduve Dhammasila Mahathera, Migoda Sanghsobhana Maha Thera and the Greek Nyanadassana Mahathera (Ioannis Tselios) are several of his close students.

 Matale Silarakkhita Maha Thera

 The founder of Ruwangirikanda forest monastery who later joined with Sri Kalyani Yogasrama Samstha.
 Natagane forest monastery and Budugallena forest monastery were re-established under Silarakkhita Maha Thera.

 Madawala Dhammatilaka Maha Thera

 The first abbot of Nimalawa forest monastery after joining with Sri Kalyani Yogasrama Samstha.

 Nauyane Ariyadhamma Maha Thera

-A student of late venerable Kadawedduwe Jinavamsa Maha Thera who was believed to be a having exceptional memory and restraint.
+A student of the venerable Kadawedduwe Jinavamsa Maha Thera who was believed to be a having exceptional memory and restraint.

 Welimada Dhammadassi Maha Thera

 A student of Kadawedduwe Jinavamsa Maha Thera and Matara Sri Nanarama Maha Thera who is the current abbot of the Nimalawa forest monastery.